Assistant Secretary of State for Conflict and Stabilization Operations

 The Assistant Secretary of State for Conflict and Stabilization Operations is the head of the Bureau of Conflict and Stabilization Operations within the United States Department of State, supporting the department's conflict and crisis-response efforts.
-The assistant secretary reports to the Under Secretary of State for Civilian Security, Democracy, and Human Rights.
+The assistant secretary reports to the Under Secretary for Foreign Assistance, Humanitarian Affairs and Religious Freedom.

 The first assistant secretary, Rick Barton, was nominated by President Barack Obama on November 29, 2011, and confirmed by the Senate on March 29, 2012.

-The current assistant secretary is Anne Witkowsky.

 Responsibilities

 The Assistant Secretary of CSO is the Secretary of State's senior adviser on instability, conflict, and stabilization.
 The assistant secretary's responsibilities include: